Jean Segura Player Props: Marlins vs. Athletics

 - TV Channel: BSFL

 Looking to place a prop bet on Jean Segura?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Discover More About This Game